mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 After that, I took that data and ran it through a python script which created a percentile range, by sorting all of the data from least to greatest.
 It would then take every 10th value in the dataset, to output 100 final diversity values, each corresponding to a percentile value from 0 to 100.
 For each of the different models, I repeated the same process.

-To incoroprate this data into the systematics manager, I imported the percentile csv files into the two functions described in the systematics section.
+To incorporate this data into the systematics manager, I imported the percentile csv files into the two functions described in the systematics section.
 Wherever these functions are called if future code, they will calculate the phylogenetic diversity of the tree and return the percentile value for how the tree compares to the models.

 **NEXT STEPS**